-Animating a business as a person on facebook is counterproductive and sends the message that you are just another fake dude, offshore in Costa Rica.
-If you don’t beleive me, then you can take some Advice from Forbes Magazine and setup a Facebook Page.
+Animating a business as a person on facebook is counterproductive.
+It sends the message that you are just another shady character, offshore in Costa Rica.
+If you don’t believe me, then take some Advice from Forbes Magazine and setup a Facebook Page.

 If you got stuck with a profile for your business, then the good news is Facebook offers a tool to convert it to a page.
 Friends are turned into “Likes”, which are subscribed to new material posted on the page.
 The system works like a traditional email list, but is easier to use and comes with some great tools.